jsmolka/twitch-scripts/README.md

 Download [ffmpeg](https://www.ffmpeg.org/download.html) and add its location to `PATH`.

 ## OAuth
 Twitch requires an OAuth token for Helix API access.
+Run `python auth.py` and follow the instructions to generate a token.

-- open this [url](https://id.twitch.tv/oauth2/authorize?client_id=msnpl814eots3kcj4yq43yuuojw2zt&redirect_uri=http://localhost&response_type=code) and follow the instructions
+## Usage
-- retrieve the authorization code from the url (`code=<code>`)
+- `python download.py -v <id>` to download videos (even sub-only ones)
-- execute `python auth.py -c <code>` to fetch the access token
+- `python watch.py -u <user>` to watch users for new videos